rt00941/EmbeddedSystems/README.md

 # EmbeddedSystems
-A project done for the course embedded systems along with my partner
+A project done for the course embedded systems along with mt02264